The WotWots: Production

-The WotWots was created and developed by children's author Martin Baynton in partnership with filmmaker Richard Taylor, who had previously collaborated on the TV series adaptation of Baynton's book Jane and the Dragon.
-WotWots is produced by Pukeko Pictures, a production company founded by Baynton, Taylor, and Tania Rodger.
+The WotWots was created and developed by children's author Martin Baynton in alliance with filmmaker Richard Taylor, who had previously worked on the TV series adaptation of Baynton's book Jane and the Dragon.
+WotWots is produced by Pūkeko Pictures, a production company founded by Baynton, Taylor, and Tania Rodger.
 Baynton's son Theo is the series' director, and his daughter Terri is one of the writers.

-The puppet-like WotWots characters are animated over live-action footage by the Weta Workshop, the visual effects company founded by Taylor and Rodger, well known for its work on the Lord of the Rings film trilogy.
+The puppet-like WotWots characters are animated over live-action footage by the Weta Workshop, the special effects company founded by Taylor and Rodger, well known for its work on the Lord of the Rings film trilogy.
 Episodes are filmed on location at Auckland Zoo, Wellington Zoo and Melbourne Zoo, as well as undisclosed beach and farm regions.

-Since the WotWots' language consists almost entirely of the syllables "wot" and "wotty", co-creator Martin Baynton also acts as an interactive narrator for the series, serving as a translator both for the aliens' efforts to understand Earth and the human viewership trying to understand them.
-In the UK, the narrator is played by Nicholas Parsons, and in Poland by Vladimir Press.
-Baynton also provides the voice for SpottyWot, while South African actress Nathalie Boltt voices DottyWot.
-Janet Roddick voices the WotWots' computer; she is replaced by Fiona Lewis in the UK version.
+Since the WotWots' language consists almost entirely of the syllables "wot" and "wotty", Baynton also acts as an interactive narrator for the series, serving as a translator both for the aliens' efforts to understand Earth and the human viewership trying to understand them.
+Baynton also provides the voice for SpottyWot, while South African actress Nathalie Boltt voices DottyWot whilst Janet Roddick voices the WotWots' computer.

+In September 2008, Pūkeko Pictures appointed ABC Commercial, the Australian distribution division of the Australian Broadcasting Corporation to handle worldwide distribution of the series in other countries.

+On March 27, 2009, British broadcasting channel Five acquired UK broadcasting rights to The WotWots from ABC Commercial.
+Five appointed British production company Impossible Television to re-edit the series for the UK audience with Nicholas Parsons taking the role as narrator and British actress Fiona Lewis taking the role of the ship's computer (Baynton still provided the voice for SpottyWot).